saucelabs-training/comprehensive-testing-js/docs/API.md

 ✅We used WebdriverIO + Screener.io to write our visual e2e tests

 ## ⏭️[Let's make our testing more efficient with component tests](./COMPONENT-TESTS.md)

+🎁 Bonus exercises at the end of the `solution.spec.js`